kurokobo/awx-on-k3s/README.md

 Now your AWX is available at `https://awx.example.com/` or the hostname you specified.

-Note that you have to access via hostname that you specified in `base/awx.yaml`, instead of IP address, since this guide uses Ingress.
+Note that you have to access via the hostname that you specified in `base/awx.yaml`, instead of by IP address, since this guide uses Ingress.
 So you should configure your DNS or `hosts` file on your client where the browser is running.

 At this point, AWX can be accessed via HTTP as well as HTTPS.
 If you want to force users to use HTTPS, see [📝Tips: Enable HTTP Strict Transport Security (HSTS)](tips/enable-hsts.md).